DillonHammill/DataEditR/README.md

 ## Usage

-**DataEditR** ships with three distinct shiny modules, namely `dataInput`, `dataEdit` and `dataOutput` which have been wrapped up into a single function called `data_edit()` to make it possible to interactively view, enter or edit data in R. You can use `data_edit()` as a standalone application, or include the relevant modules within your own shiny applications.
-Alternatively, you can use the RStudio add-in that ships with `DataEditR`.
+**DataEditR** ships with a series of shiny modules, namely `dataInput`, `dataSelect`, `dataFilter`, `dataEdit` and `dataOutput` which have been wrapped up into a single function called `data_edit()` to create an interactive data editor.
+You can use `data_edit()` as a standalone application, or include the relevant modules within your own shiny applications.
+Alternatively, `DataEditR` also ships with an RStudio add-in should you prefer to interact with it in this way.

 #### General features: